Conditions: What the System Organizes Around

 Energy is allocated differently.

-Certain responses become more available, others less so.
+Certain responses become easier to access, others harder.

 It’s structural.